electron/electron/docs/tutorial/window-customization.md

 win.setWindowButtonVisibility(false)
 ```

-> Note: Given the number of APIs available, there are many ways of achieving.
+> Note: Given the number of APIs available, there are many ways of achieving this.
 For instance,
 > combining `frame: false` with `win.setWindowButtonVisibility(true)` will yield the same
 > layout outcome as setting `titleBarStyle: 'hidden'`.